Mania Akbari: Reception

 Akbari's work has been described as "remarkably fresh, audacious and relevant."
 The Guardian has noted that her feature films are "rivetingly human: pitiless, potent studies of domestic strife, and of the fight for happiness – and domination – in sexual relationships."

+Favourite films

+In 2022, Akbari participated in the Sight & Sound film polls of that year.
+It is held every ten years to select the greatest films of all time, by asking contemporary directors to select ten films of their choice.